 2. Your Finances Are in Order

-Next, if your finances are in order, that’s another good sign that you are ready to buy a house in Los Angeles.
+Next, if your finances are in order, that’s another good sign that you are ready to buy a house in Riverside.
 So if you’ve paid down your credit card debt, and don’t have huge debt in the form of car loans, student loans, or personal loans, it may be time to buy.

 Your credit score is also an important element of healthy finances.
 Here’s blunt truth about credit score: “Your credit score is the number a bank uses to determine how well you handle credit.
 If your credit score is terrible, it’s probably because you handle credit terribly.
 Yes, there are circumstances beyond your control that could affect your credit score (such as fraud or medical bills) but even these issues need to be cleaned up before you begin shopping for a home.”